zhuowei/commercialization-public/manufacture/desktop/use-answer-files-with-sysprep.md

 ## <span id="bkmk_skipRearm"></span><span id="bkmk_skiprearm"></span><span id="BKMK_SKIPREARM"></span>Running Sysprep an Unlimited Number of Times

 If you specify a product key, Windows is automatically activated, and you can run the **Sysprep** command an unlimited number of times.
 To automatically activate Windows by supplying a product key, specify a valid product key in the Microsoft-Windows-Shell-Setup\\`ProductKey` unattend setting during the [specialize](specialize.md) configuration pass.
 If you don't automatically activate Windows by providing a product key, Windows prompts the end user for a product key.
-If the end user skips this step during OOBE, Windows reminds the end user to enter a valid product key later.

 ## <span id="bkmk_1"></span><span id="BKMK_1"></span>Applying Settings in the generalize, auditSystem, and auditUser Configuration Passes